 A portion of the land will stay in the Managed Forest Law Program for the next six years, while the owners enjoy low property taxes and income tax benefits by dedicating their land to forests capable of commercial timber production.

 The grounds have remained free of chemicals for 25 years.
-Cleared pasture is leased to award-winning local cheesemakers, who claim the organic grazing grounds as a fundamental piece of their success.
+Cleared pasture has been leased to award-winning local cheesemakers, who claim the organic grazing grounds as a fundamental piece of their success.

 The family table aims toward self-sufficiency with a large garden plot providing fresh veggies all summer long.
 Additionally, over 150 species of perennial plants and wildflowers can be identified across the grounds, inviting various forms of wildlife to thrive alongside the landowners (see documents below).
 Flint Creek, a spring-fed Class II trout stream inaccessible to the public, runs along the northern property line.
 Fishing and hunting are just the beginning of the recreation this land has to offer.